marvelousdesign/GMH-ShortURL/README.md

 #GETTING-STARTED

-1) Ensure node modules is installed in your new project folder.
-Use ‘npm install’ to download node modules.
+1) Ensure node modules is installed in the project folder.
+If not yet done, use ‘npm install’ to download node modules.

 2) Use ‘npm install’ again to download node packages ‘express’ ‘errorhandler’ ‘morgan’ ‘body-parser’ ‘cors’ and ‘path’,  before working on the project locally.